All book summaries courtesy of Goodreads.

 "Bus!
 Stop!" a boy yells, as his bus pulls away one early morning.
 He must wait for the next bus.
 But the next one does NOT look like his bus at all.
 And neither does the next one, or the next.
 At first, the boy is annoyed.
 Then he is puzzled.
 Then intrigued.
 The other buses look much more interesting than his bus.
 Maybe he should try a different bus after all, and he's glad he does!

-Teddy's Favorite Toy - Written by Christian Trimmer, Illustrated by Madeline Valentine
+Teddy's Favorite Toy - Written and illustrated by Antoinette Portis

 Teddy has a lot of cool toys.
 But his very favorite doll has the best manners, the sickest fighting skills, and a fierce sense of style.
 Then one morning, something truly awful happens.
 And there’s only one woman fierce enough to save the day.
 Can Teddy’s mom reunite Teddy with his favorite toy?

 The Word Collector - Written and illustrated by Peter H. Reynolds

 In this extraordinary new tale from Peter H. Reynolds, Jerome discovers the magic of the words all around him -- short and sweet words, two-syllable treats, and multisyllable words that sound like little songs.
 Words that connect, transform, and empower.
 From the creator of The Dot and Happy Dreamer comes a celebration of finding your own words -- and the impact you can have when you share them with the world.

 Bigger!
 Bigger! - Written and Illustrated by Leslie Patricelli